Hecate2/neo-ruler/README.md

 #### Management of fees

 Part of paired tokens are marked as fees when borrowers `repay`.
 Part of collaterals are marked as fees when lenders `collect`.
+Administrator can set the fee rate and the fee receiver.

 #### Tests